seqan/seqan3/doc/fragments/sequence_file_output.md

 selected_field_ids, i.e. by default the first is assumed to be seqan3::field::seq, the second seqan3::field::id and the third one seqan3::field::qual.
 You may give less fields than are selected if the actual format you are writing to can cope with less
-(e.g. for FastA it is sufficient to write seqan3::field::seq and seqan3::field::id, even if selected_field_ids also contains seqan3::field::qual at the third position).
+(e.g. for FASTA it is sufficient to write seqan3::field::seq and seqan3::field::id, even if selected_field_ids also contains seqan3::field::qual at the third position).
 You may also use the output file's iterator for writing, however, this rarely provides an advantage.